 Today we still use the expression Mother Nature to depict the forces of the planet upon which we live.
 Creation stories show evidence of the difference in relationships of male and female deities to nature.
 As Peggy Reeves Sanday explains, “Female creators originate from within something – such as earth or water – and create from their bodies.
 Male, animal, and supreme being creators originate from without – such as the sky or another land – and produce people magically.”
 The closer relationship to the earth is also seen in the relationship between females and nature’s cycles.
 The monthly cycles of the moon correspond to the monthly menstruation cycles of women.
 This relationship is seen in the figurine called the Venus of Lausal, which dates from 25,000 BCE in France.
 The standing woman has a pregnant belly and in her hand a horn with thirteen slashes.
 The horn symbolizes the crescent moon with the slashes signifying the thirteen days from crescent to full moon.
 The fertility of the woman and the earth are also linked together with the advent of agriculture.
 As the gatherers, it is quite possible that women first discovered the ability to harvest seeds and plant them.
 Agricultural cycles, which corresponded with nature’s cycles, led to celebrations, festivals and rituals timed to them.
 In later Greek mythology, female goddesses such as Demeter, the grain goddess, dominated the deities responsible for the fertility of the earth.
 Plow agriculture transferred the bulk of the work of agriculture from women to men.
 As more scientific approaches to the earth cycles were discovered and the forces of nature were somewhat tamed through irrigation and storage, as well as the ability to predict events such as eclipses, the reverence for Mother Nature began to wane.
 The three monotheist religions today are all built upon patriarchy with a male deity that is above or beyond nature.
 In the creation story, god gives man dominion over the earth (Genesis 1:28).
 As Starhawk explains, this image “has given us a rationale for our own destruction of the natural order, and justified our plunder of the earth’s resources.”
 If climate change deniers prevail, we may find ourselves just one of the millions of extinct species.
 While Mother Nature does not require worship, she does require respect.

 Early societies with primitive belief systems saw sexual union as a natural phenomenon.
 Indeed, it is what produced offspring and allowed the tribe to live on.
 Later on, when gods and goddesses became part of the mythology, the sacred marriage (hieros gamos) ritual arose.
 Best known from Greek mythology, this ritual involved a man and a woman representing a god and goddess in a sexual setting.
 In patriarchy, sexuality is turned on its head.
 The contrast between women’s menstrual cycles mimicking nature and the treatment of menstruation in patriarchal religious teachings couldn’t be starker.
-What was once seen as a natural process is turned into a shameful, dirty event that leads to the ostracism of women from daily life—passing the time of menstruation in a red tent as Hebrew women were obliged to do.
+What was once seen as a natural process is turned into a shameful, dirty event that leads to the ostracism of women from daily life—not only are they unclean but anyone who touches them during these seven days is also unclean.
 Once formal houses of worship were built, women having their periods were forbidden from entering, a practice that continues in some churches today.
 The celibacy of both women and men serving in the Catholic Church today is the final renunciation of nature.
 Starhawk sums it up well.
 “Under patriarchy, sexuality provides the rational for violence against women—the stoning of adulteresses, the burning of Witches, the snickering probe into the conduct of rape victims.”
 Opposition to same-sex marriage, abortion, and birth control, as well as abstinence education feeds off this patriarchal control over sexuality.
 A return to seeing sexuality as a normal part of our lives must be a key element in a new model.

 Role of property